 CellMark Group Tax Strategy

-This strategy has been prepared by the CellMark Group Accounting and has been approved by the Vice President Accounting, the CFO and CEO of CellMark Group.
+The strategy has been prepared by the CellMark Group Accounting and has been approved by the CFO and CEO of CellMark Group.

 The CellMark Group’s Tax Strategy has been created to articulate and communicate their worldwide tax strategy and strategic tax objectives.
 The CellMark Group will publish their Tax Strategy on the CellMark website to be able to inform a wider range of stakeholders.
 This is anticipated to fulfil policy disclosure requirements in the territories where the CellMark Group operates.